CHAPTER 3 (PART 3)

 Passing Chords

 Passing chords are formed by the stepwise movement of one or more voices from a harmony note in one chord to form an intermediate chord or chords on the way to becoming a harmony note in another chord.
-The stepwise movement may be a filling in by one note or multiple notes.
-If the filling-in is by multiple notes then I will refer to this as a linear progression.
-(See chapter 4.).
+The stepwise movement may be a filling in by one note or may be in multiple steps.
+If the filling in is by multiple steps then I will refer to this as a linear progression.
+(See Chapter 4.)
 One or more voices may be involved in similar or contrary motion.
 This type of chord has its origins in 16th century polyphony.
-See voice leading appendix for more details.
+See the Voice Leading Appendix: Arpeggiation and Passing Notes for more details.
 The reason for giving these chords a special name is not because they have a special significance but because they are capable of being confused with genuine functional chords.
-In reality, they arise out of voice leading movements just as other surface voice leading patterns.
+In reality, they arise out of voice leading movements just as other surface voice leading patterns do.

 The passing chords so formed are thus non-functional and the surrounding chords on which the movement starts and ends are functional chords.
 Passing chords are used in both static and dynamic harmony.